tarikguney/usa-visa-appointment-checker/README.md

 1. Download the visa-appointment-checker.ps1 file onto your computer.
 You can also clone this repo if you know Git.
 1. Open up your preferred terminal app, like Windows Terminal or iTerm.
 2. Navigate to the directory where you placed the visa-appointment-checker.ps1 file.
-3. Run this command `./visa-appointment-checker.ps1 -email "hello@world.com" -password "12abc" -scheduleId 456677`
+3. Run this command and make sure you provide your username, password, and schedule id `./visa-appointment-checker.ps1 -email "hello@world.com" -password "12abc" -scheduleId 456677`

 ## Prerequisites